 When the snow melts and spring arrives, Niseko is transformed into an oasis as fields of lavender and sunflowers start to bloom and summer activities such as hiking and mountain biking commence.[/toggle_custom]

 Niseko is a very popular destination for many internationals guests and as such has become an epicentre for excellence in international cuisine and accommodation.

 Throughout the village you will find many traditional Japanese restaurants as well as many establishments offering all different types of international food from all-you-can-eat BBQ to French Michelin Star restaurants.

 In addition to many delicious restaurants and bars the village also consists of convenient stores, ski rental stores, cafes, massage parlours, a doctors clinic and a police and fire station.

 The closest town to Hirafu is Kutchan where there are grocery stores, shops, banks, bakeries and a post office.

-Four ski resorts, Grand Hirafu, Hanazono, Annupuri and Niseko Village, make up the Niseko ski area which is all interconnected by when reaching the peak.
+Four ski resorts, Grand Hirafu, Hanazono, Annupuri and Niseko Village, make up the Niseko Ski Area which is all interconnected at the peak of the mountain.
 An All Mountain Lift Pass will allow you to travel between all resorts and explore on and off piste or if you have a favorite place to ski, you can buy a lift pass for the individual resort.

 Check out the trail map of all 4 ski areas below.
 With so much detail you’ll think you’ve already been to Niseko.